How To Spend, Save, and Invest In Alignment With Your Values

 Saving Money In Alignment with Values

 How can a person save in line with their values?
 This one is quite simple.
-Most of us have our savings account at a bank.
+Most of us have a savings account at a bank.
 Most banks have a mission statement or list where they re-invest.
-When you read through that mission statement, as yourself, “Does this mission statement line-up with my beliefs?
+When you read that mission statement, ask yourself, “Does this mission statement align with my beliefs?
 Are their charitable contributions and foundations one I believe in?”
-Another way to see if your bank’s values are in alignment with yours is to google “Name of Bank + Scandal.”
+Another way to see if your bank’s values align with yours is to google “Name of Bank + Scandal.”
 Google has a magical way of helping you find any news of problematic behavior at that bank.
-Now, if the bank you are currently using has values that line up with yours, perfect!
+If the bank you currently use has values that align with yours, that's perfect!
 You are all good to keep your savings accounts right where they are.

-Now, if the institution doesn’t align with your values or has had some less-than-savory news reported about them, you may be better off moving your money to a local credit union.
-Local credit unions are great options to keep your money nearby, and today they offer most of the same conveniences as large banks, such as low-interest rates for loans, online banking, and good interests for high-yield savings accounts.
-If a credit union isn’t your thing, another great option is an online savings account.
+Now, if the institution doesn’t align with your values or has had some less-than-savory news reported about it, you may be better off moving your money to a local credit union.
+Local credit unions are great options to keep your money nearby, and today they offer most of the same conveniences as large banks, such as low-interest rates for loans, online banking, and good interest rates for high-yield savings accounts.
+If a credit union isn’t your thing, an online savings account is another great option.
 There are some great ones with lower fees and higher savings account interest rates that may speak to you.

 Affirmation: I am aligned with the energy of abundance.
 Money and spirituality can co-exist in harmony.